parton-quark/RLSB-CongX-Qiskit/README.md

 If you think there is more metric to add to this benchmark, please build an Issue.

-# Contact and citation
+## Contact and citation
 Feel free to contact me via issues for this repository or send email to parton@sfc.wide.ad.jp .
-Please cite as follows when you write a paper using this program.
+If you use this software, be sure to cite all of the original RLSB, RLSB-CongX-Qiskit, CongX,and Qiskit.
+Bib file of RLSB, RLSB-CongX-Qiskit, and CongX is [here](https://github.com/parton-quark/RLSB-CongX-Qiskit/RLSB-CongX-Qiskit.bib)

-**To Be Announced** in .bib format.
+The author of Qiskit fluctuates so please collect bib from this [link](https://github.com/Qiskit/qiskit/blob/master/Qiskit.bib).

-# See also
+## See also
 [CongX](https://github.com/parton-quark/CNX_compilation) is a controlled gate exansion set for Qiskit.
 Includes some generalized(biary controlled) Tofolli gate and compilers for them.
 Made by Shin Nishio.

 [RevKit](http://www.revlib.org/)is an open source toolkit for reversible circuit design by Group of Computer Architecture